Skip to main content

 Electronic Resources Overview

-Most of the databases are available for use both in the library and from any internet connection with your library card.
-There are. however. databases which, because of licence issues, are only available for use within the library.
-They are noted below.
+We have subscriptions through our consortium to various electronic research resources.
+Databases which, because of license issues, are only available for use within the library are noted below.
 If you have any questions about how to use the databases please contact us on our Ask a Librarian page and a member of the Reference Department will be happy to help guide your research.

 • Flipster